TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataProcessing/CommaSeparatedValueProcessor.rst

 `comma-separated-value` data processor
 ======================================

-..  versionadded:: 12.1
-    One can use the alias :typoscript:`comma-separated-value` instead of the fully-qualified class name
-    :php:`\TYPO3\CMS\Frontend\DataProcessing\CommaSeparatedValueProcessor`.

 The :php:`\TYPO3\CMS\Frontend\DataProcessing\CommaSeparatedValueProcessor`,
 alias `comma-separated-value`, allows to split values into a two-dimensional array used for :abbr:`CSV (Comma-separated values)` files or